When Vince Lombardi was the head coach of the Green Bay Packers, he proved that he was the best coach to ever grace the sidelines in NFL history.

 “Plus Henry was a NCAA wrestling champ or close to it at Virginia, so he used the things that made him a great wrestler when he got to the NFL.
 Things like strength and quickness, plus by using leverage at the right time.”

-Jordan was recognized for what he had done in the NFL in 1995, when he was inducted into the Pro Football Hall of Fame, after being a finalist in 1976 and 1984.
+Jordan was recognized for what he had done in the NFL in 1995, when he was inducted into the Pro Football Hall of Fame as a senior candidate for the second time, after being a finalist in 1976 and 1984.

 It sure would be appropriate if his Green Bay friend and neighbor, Jerry Kramer, would receive that same prestigious honor in the very near future.